Azure/secrets-store-csi-driver-provider-azure/README.md

 > Supported with linux and windows

 This option allows azure KeyVault to use the system assigned managed identity on the k8s cluster VMSS directly.

+For AKS clusters, system assigned managed identities can be created on your behalf.
+To learn more [read here about AKS managed identity support](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity).

 1. Verify that the nodes have its own system assigned managed identity